 Optical Drive

 A rebranded Mitsubishi CR-584-B drive comes stock.
-Fairly quiet and designed for basic multimedia tasks, offering a 12x read speed for CDs (1.8 MB/s max transfer rate) and supporting standard 650 MB discs.
-The Tiny variant included 2x DVD-ROM capability (2.7 MB/s), hardware decoding relied on the CPU.
+Fairly quiet and designed for basic multimedia tasks, it offers a 12x read speed for CDs (1.8 MB/s max transfer rate) and supports standard 650 MB discs.
+The Tiny variant included 2x DVD-ROM capability (2.7 MB/s), with hardware decoding relying on the CPU.
 They also featured a tasteful “DVD” logo printed on the tray cover.

 The drive features a 128 KB buffer, an average access time of 110 ms, and uses an ATA-33 interface, compatible with the 810 chipset’s ICH1 controller (Ultra DMA/33 or 66).
-The OEM variant Tiny chose deleted play/skip button and headphone jack, typical for the custom chassis designs.
+The OEM variant Tiny chose deleted play/skip buttons and headphone jacks, typical for the custom chassis designs.

-These drives tend to fail around this age, ours did.
-Poor disc recognition/ejection are common symptoms that can be rectified with a good re-oil, clean / new belt and reader head clean, this did nothing to fix ours.
-The problem lurks on the chipset somewhere – beyond out skillset to trace!
+These drives tend to fail around this age; ours did.
+Poor disc recognition and ejection are common symptoms that can be rectified with a good re-oil, cleaning, or a new belt and reader head clean.
+Unfortunately, this did nothing to fix ours.
+The problem lurks on the chipset somewhere—beyond our skill set to trace!

 Power